contentful/live-preview/README.md

 #### Integration with Next.js

 You can find an example for the NextJS Pages Router implementation in the [examples/nextjs-graphql](./examples/nextjs-graphql/) folder.
-If you are using the app router you can look at this [example](./examples/nextjs-13-app-router-graphql/) instead.
+If you are using the app router you can look at this [example](./examples/nextjs-13-app-router-graphql/) or for only serverside rendering this [example](./examples/next-13-app-router-ssr/) instead.

 To use the Contentful Live Preview SDK with [Next.js](https://nextjs.org), you can either use one of the Contentful starter templates, or do the following steps to add it to an existing project.